 TNBC is associated with a younger age at diagnosis, advanced stage at diagnosis, increased risk of visceral metastasis and decreased survival.
 Approximately 37% of TNBC patients have recurrent/metastatic (R/M) TNBC, resulting in an annual incidence of approximately 10,000 R/M TNBC patients in the United States.
 Based on primary literature and our bioinformatics research, we estimate that approximately 9% to 16% of TNBC patients have Notch-activating gene alterations including mutations and fusions.

-Ayala will soon commence Phase 2 clinical trial of AL101 for treatment of R/M TNBC in patients with Notch-activating mutations.
+Ayala is currently conducting Phase 2 clinical trial of AL101 for treatment of R/M TNBC in patients with Notch-activating mutations.

 T-ALL is an aggressive, rare form of T-cell specific leukemia.
 T-ALL has an annual incidence of approximately 1,200 patients in the United States, of which an estimated 400 patients, including pediatric patients, present for the treatment of relapsed/refractory (R/R) T-ALL.
 Approximately 65% of all T-ALL patients have Notch-activating mutations.
 In addition, there is an incremental subset of patients with Notch-pathway activation who do not bare Notch-activating mutations.